 The 2015 National Fire Academy Florida/Maine State Weekend Training is now set for May 30 & 31, 2015.
 Our travel day to the NFA is Friday, May 29, 2015.

-This year, we will be sharing this weekend at NFA with firefighters from the State of Maine and there are a total of six courses available .
-This State Weekend offers a great networking and training opportunity for Florida’s firefighters and fire officers; both career and volunteer.
+Once again, firefighters from the States of Florida and Maine will be sharing this weekend at the National Fire Academy and there are a total of seven courses available to choose from.
+The State Weekend offers a great networking and training opportunity for Florida’s firefighters and fire officers; both career and volunteer.

 The only expenses the student will incur are travel to / from the National Fire Academy (or BWI Airport) and the student's meal expense (as well as any incidental expenses).

 Your training experience at the historical National Fire Academy in Emmitsburg, Maryland will surely be a unique experience.
 Take a few minutes to view / download the National Fire Academy's Welcome Package This information is provided to help you plan your trip to the National Fire Academy.
 All NFA students must review this document; even if you have taken classes at NFA previously.